 At one time it seems that the two story Alpha Hotel was "the place" to stay when visiting or passing through Manor.
-Newspaper ads such as this one from The Austin American Statesman of September 6, 1900 were common.
+A July 23rd, 1899 article in The Austin American Statesman said this;

 Travelers on the Houston and Texas Central Railroad, making a stop at Manor, would find the Alpha Hotel conveniently located directly across the tracks from the railroad station.
 This Sanborn Fire Insurance Map from 1900 shows it's location.